JYU-IBA/jabs/README.md

  - Dual scattering assumes first scattering is RBS (not ERD).
 Cross sections are not calculated accurately (must use integrated cross sections instead of approximating using differential cross sections since solid angles involved are large).
  - Dual scattering is benchmarked against SimNRA and is known to produce different results.
  - Adding detector related fit variables will add those for all detectors
+ - Fitting of non-linear energy calibration is not possible, only slope and offset of the default (Z-independent) calibration can be fitted.

 ## Fitting